KamilKandzia/kamilkandzia.github.io/docs/R/shiny_hotel.md

 # Hotel reservation project
 This project focused on presenting the potential of creating a hotel reservation system design by R packages.

-R language is in general associated with data analysis and visualization of tables or charts.
-The packages allow the deployment of a functional website.
+The R language is mostly associated with data analysis (especially biomedical), visualization, and statistics.
+Many packages allow the deployment of a functional website.
 Also, they are used to create a dashboard for the administration panel (e.g. by the shinydashboard).
-Considering some disadvantages of the free shinyapps.io version, it was chosen to focus on the functionality of the reservation system, database queries, and e-mail to the user with reservation confirmation.
+By using the free shinyapps.io version, I have created the hotel management system.
+It focuses on the functionality of the reservation system, database queries, and e-mail to the user with reservation confirmation.

 [Live demo](https://kamil-kandzia.shinyapps.io/portfolio/){: target="_blank" .btn .btn-purple }
 [Get it from the GitHub](https://github.com/KamilKandzia/hotel_shiny){: target="_blank" .btn .btn-purple }